Cuba–Mexico relations: 2002 United Nations Summit in Mexico

 Another diplomatic issue occurred in 2002 when Vicente Fox, Mexico's pro-American president, allegedly "forced (Fidel Castro) to leave a United Nations summit in Mexico so that he would not cross paths with (US) President Bush."
 Fox also asked Castro not to say anything that could be seen as "criticizing the United States."
 To prove that it was forced, Castro produced a recording of his and Fox's conversation.
 This strain would continue between Cuba and Mexico since Fidel Castro believed Mexico was "too closely aligned with Washington," especially since the US still did not have diplomatic relations with Cuba.

 Mexico votes in favor of UN resolutions against Cuba's human rights issues

 In 2002, Mexican President Fox, "instructed the Mexican delegation to vote in favor of the UN resolution to criticize Cuba's human right's situation."
-This was a major shift from prior relations, where Mexico always supported Cuba or chose to abstain from voting.
-Also, Fox replaced the Cuban ambassador, which led to some distrust from Havana towards President Fox.
+This was a major shift from prior relations, where Mexico typically supported Cuba or chose to abstain from voting.
+Shortly after, Fox replaced the Cuban ambassador, which led to some distrust from Havana towards President Fox.